Ahnaf19/JobSnap/README.md

 npm test
 ```

-## Extension (skeleton)
+## Extension

-The `extension/` folder contains a minimal MV3 extension that downloads a Markdown file
+The `extension/` folder contains a MV3 extension that downloads a Markdown file
-from the current BDJobs job page using the same core parser.
+from the current BDJobs job page or a pasted URL using the same core parser.

 To load it in Chrome: